miliarch/bitcalc/README.md

 # Python Bit Calculator (pybitcalc)

 ## Description
-    A simple program for printing a conversion table of byte values for a given input value
+    A simple program for printing a conversion table of bit and byte values for a given input value

 ## Help
 ```